-Measurement of wall friction is similar to measurement of shearstresses, the only difference is that the powder shares on a wall sample.
+Measurement of wall friction is similar to the measurement of shear stresses.

-For measuring of the static friction we need several repeading steps of shearing until the static friction gets to maximum.
-The dynamic friction value follows the static peak.
-Usualy the friction is measured starting with the lowest pressure and increasing the pressure for furter steps.
+To measure the static friction, several repeating shear steps are required until the static friction reaches a maximum.
+The dynamic friction value follows the static friction peak.
+The friction is measured beginning with the lowest pressure and increasing for further steps.

-It is important to simulate the roughness of the surface of the plate.
-Differences can be many hundreds of percent.
-A wrong choice of roughness can lead big mistakes, such as collapse of silos.
+It is important to simulate the roughness of the surface of the plate, because an incorrect roughness can lead large mistakes, such as the collapse of silos.

-The test palte for the measurement can be round or hexagonal.
+The test palette for measurement can be round or hexagonal.